Duo Double Ruffle Red Amaryllis Gift Flower

 When it’s Time for Another Bloom Season . . .About 2 months before you want your Amaryllis to bloom again, remove it from storage, replant it in fresh potting soil, and repeat the care instructions.
 You’re ready for another beautiful season of blooms!

-Welcome to the Biggest and Best Amaryllis Selection Ever!2013 is a bumper year for extraordinary Amaryllis from Jackson & Perkins!
-We are delighted to offer 6 brand-new varieties, including 1 that's not only new but also exclusive to us!
-Whether you’re looking for the popular Tower of Blooms extravaganza or simply the perfect holiday flower for that special someone, you’ll find just what you need right here!
+Welcome to the Biggest and Best Amaryllis Selection Ever!2014 is a bumper year for extraordinary Amaryllis from Jackson & Perkins!
+We are delighted to offer over 70 Amaryllis gifts this season, including 14 brand-new varieties, 1 of which is not only new but also exclusive to us!
+Whether you’re looking for a bloom extravaganza, such as our Ultimate Set of 5 Baskets Amaryllis Gift, or you simply want that perfect holiday flower for someone special, you’ll find just what you need right here!

 You don’t have to be a gardener to grow and love Amaryllis.
 No bulb is easier!
 Ideal for home or office, all Amaryllis need to grow is water and light.
 And this plant grows so quickly that even children are fascinated by its progress.
 Once the blooms open, they remain fresh for up to a month!